Oil major BP freezes pay in 2015 to cut costs

 Over the past year, oil majors have been selling assets to protect cash flows and shareholder dividends.

-Many have accelerated cuts in capital and operating expenditures, including freezing some projects, as crude prices more than halved since June to below $50 per barrel.
+Many have accelerated cuts in capital and operating expenditures, including freezing some projects, as crude prices more than halved since June to below $50 per barrel LCOc1.

 Salaries in the oil sector are a major part of operating expenses.
 BP employed 83,900 employees in 2013 and paid them around $13.6 billion in benefits, including wages and pensions, according to the company’s website.